 Socializing outside of work is an effective way to increase employee engagement at work.
 Team-building can lead to stronger working relationships, effective communication, and increased job satisfaction.

 Think company holiday parties, summer happy hours, or team lunches.
-Make it a priority to spend quality time with employees out of the office.
+Make it a priority to spend quality time with teammates out of the office.
 It will help relationships blossom and will bring your workplace together.

 Assign new employees a buddy from another group or department to show them the ropes.
 This gives employees a chance to get to know coworkers outside of their immediate work group.
 It can also help boost cross-team communication down the road.